rlynjb/wandrr/_posts/2017-12-11-Mapping-it-out.md

 ## Architecting/Designing the Back-End

 - Firebase with Google Cloud and GraphQL
+  - To connect GraphQL Apollo Server to Firebase CF, we will need to use Express.js
 - Laravel
 - GraphQL with Apollo Server and Express
   - [Quick start to GraphQL with Apollo Server and Express](https://www.apollographql.com/docs/apollo-server/example.html)